 What was the purpose of this site?

-- Could be an ancient mining location as the depressions could be where mining occured.
+- Could be an ancient mining location due to the depression formations.

 - Some type of agricultural/irrigation technique.